M+ Audio Guide

 An overview of the M+ audio guide interface.

-This project was led by Nic Chan, Jarijn Nijkamp, Jimmy K.K Lam from Studio Earth with the Digital and Editorial Content, and Learning and Interpretation team at M+.
+The Asian Avant-Garde Film Festival project was led by Nic Chan, with Jimmy K.K.
+Lam of Studio Earth, Jarijn Nijkamp, and the Digital and Editorial Content and Learning and Interpretation team at M+.

 Back